 Here are the most common causes that make a rottweiler dig.

 One of the reasons your rottweiler may be digging is too escape.
 If they’re bored in the yard, or there’s something outside that has their attention, then they’re going to want to get out.

-For example, there could be a another animal, person or dog in heat across the road (if your pups a boy).
+For example, there could be another animal, person, or dog in heat across the road (if your pups a boy).

 When your rottweiler realizes that the fence doesn’t extend under the ground, they’ll constantly try digging to escape.

 Rottweilers also dig for fun.
-This is especially common in rottweilers that are left alone for long periods of time, without anything to entertain themselves or any company.
+This is especially common in rottweilers that are left alone for long periods of time, without any entertainment or company.

 Without these things, they’ll look for other ways to have fun.
 Of course, one way is digging.
-When they notice the way the mud falls around or if there’s something to dig out, then they’re going to spend a lot of time entertaining themselves in this way.
+When they notice the way the mud falls, or if there’s something to dig out, then they’re going to spend a lot of time entertaining themselves in this way.